Joy-less/Holo/README.md

 ### Overview

-Every data type in Holo is a "variant" ("var").
+Every data type in Holo is an "object" ("obj").
-Variants contain private variables and public methods.
+Objects contain private variables and public methods.

 ## Concurrency & Parallelism